vpoynor/BNPInferenceForMRL/README.md

 ![MRL](/images/MRL.gif)

-Note that the Gamma MRL finction can be simplified to
+Note that the Gamma MRL function can be simplified to

 ![MRL2](/images/MRL2.gif)